MassMesh/autoygg/README.md

 Autoygg is a tool to automatically configure an internet egress node on an [yggdrasil](https://yggdrasil-network.github.io/) network.

-There is a server component (autoygg-server) which acts as egress gatekeeyper on an yggdrasil node with internet access (e.g. a VPS in the cloud).
+There is a server component (autoygg-server) which acts as egress gatekeeper on an yggdrasil node with internet access (e.g. a VPS in the cloud).
 It has a REST api that is consumed by the client component (autoygg-client).